WaddlesPlays/SpicetifyStuff/README.md

 ## Catppuccin Mocha for Sleek
 A color.ini section for the [Sleek](https://github.com/spicetify/spicetify-themes/tree/master/Sleek) theme.

+### Usage
-To use, open Marketplace, click the paintbrush icon next to the colourscheme dropdown, and paste the following at the bottom of the Color.ini editor window:
+1. Click on the paintbrush icon next to the colourscheme dropdown in Marketplace
+2. Paste the following into the bottom of the `Color.ini editor` textbox
 ```
 [CatppuccinMocha]
 text=cdd6f4